edumserrano/playwright-adventures/docs/tips.md

 ```

 Which will only use the watch mode if the Playwright tests are executed using the [UI mode](https://playwright.dev/docs/test-ui-mode).
 When running with `UI mode` what you usually want is to incorporate it into your dev loop so that you can change the app code, add/update tests and then run them.
 If you don't use a watch mode then Playwright's `UI mode` won't pick up the updated the tests or app code.

+## What are the available devices for test projects configuration?

+Playwright Test supports running [multiple test projects](https://playwright.dev/docs/api/class-testproject) at the same time.
+This is useful for running tests in multiple configurations.

+For the full list of built-in devices used to setup test projects see [deviceDescriptorsSource.json](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json).

 ## Set the filepath for screenshots